 The FHIR specification describes a more efficient way of receiving notifications about changes on an FHIR API server called Subscription.
 The FHIR subscription mechanism implements a push-based notification approach.

 In this article, we’ll demonstrate with examples how the process for FHIR notifications works and how to set it up for your FHIR server.
+For a comprehensive comparison between different FHIR server implementations and their approaches to subscription management, see our article on Kodjin vs. HAPI.
 Since the Kodjin FHIR Server, a low-code FHIR server designed for high-load projects, closely follows the FHIR specification, we’ll be using it for our examples.

 How the FHIR Server Subscription mechanism works